asu-cis-capstone/runtherest/README.md

 >We tend to blame the waiter and tip them a little less than usual.
 But let’s think thoroughly, it’s the whole restaurant system that should be taken into account.

->So the project idea is to create a fully integrated restaurant POS system, we called it **Run the Rest**.
+>So the project idea is to create a fully integrated restaurant POS system, we called it **Run The Rest**.

 >This system fulfills all tasks from taking wait-lists, estimating wait time, organizing tables, taking and tracking order, communicating between the waiters and kitchen staffs, with advanced real-time reporting, and loyalty programs for regular customers.